Evander Holyfield Net Worth

-Evander Holyfield Net Worth: Evander Holyfield is a retired American professional boxer who has a net worth of $1 million dollars.
-A professional boxer, Evander Holyfield has fought at the Heavyweight, Cruiserweight, and Light-Heavyweight Divisions, and won a Bronze medal a the 1984 Olympic Games.
+Evander Holyfield Net Worth: Evander Holyfield is a retired American professional boxer who has a net worth of $1 million.
+A professional boxer, Evander Holyfield has fought at the Heavyweight, Cruiserweight, and Light-Heavyweight Divisions, and won a Bronze medal at the 1984 Olympic Games.
 He was also an Undisputed Champion in both the Heavyweight and Cruiserweight Divisions.

 Unfortunately, like several prominent boxers Evander has experienced severe financial problems despite earning hundreds of millions of dollars during his career.
 Evander earned around $230 million during his career, without even adjusting for inflation.
 In 2008 he lost his longtime home to foreclosure.
 He was forced to sell off most of his assets to pay down various debts.